Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

 This form of auxiliary input acts as a model of the past by acting as an exponential timer for events in the observation.
 When used as an auxiliary input to the agent-state function, an exponential decaying trace of observations allows the agent to take into consideration the time in which events occur in the observation vector $\bm{o}$ or action $a$.
-For the Lobster environment, the preprocessing function $g$ corresponds to a $1$ if This particular form of history summarization is high in depth, but low in resolution, since $g_i(\bm{o}_{\tau}, a_{\tau})$ is aggregated together across time steps.
+This particular form of history summarization is high in depth, but low in resolution, since $g(\bm{o}_{\tau}, a_{\tau})$ is aggregated together across time steps.